Snowflake-Labs/sfquickstarts/site/sfguides/src/data_analysis_and_churn_prediction_using_snowflake_notebooks/data_analysis_and_churn_prediction_using_snowflake_notebooks.md

 <!-- ------------------------ -->
 ## Setting Up Snowflake Environment
+Duration: 5

 ### Overview
 Duration: 5
 You will use [Snowsight](https://docs.snowflake.com/en/user-guide/ui-snowsight.html#), the Snowflake web interface to create Snowflake objects (warehouse, database, schema, role).

 #### Creating Objects, Loading Data, and Joining Data
-- Navigate to Worksheets, click `+` in the top-right corner to create a new Worksheet, and choose `SQL Worksheet`
+1. Navigate to Worksheets, click `+` in the top-right corner to create a new Worksheet, and choose `SQL Worksheet`

 <img src="assets/run_all.png"/>

-- Copy and paste the following code to create Snowflake objects (warehouse, database, schema, role) and click `Run All` at the top of the Worksheet
+2. Copy and paste the following code to create Snowflake objects (warehouse, database, schema, role) and click `Run All` at the top of the Worksheet

 ```
 USE ROLE securityadmin;